CERT-Polska/karton/docs/advanced_concepts.rst

 .. image:: task-lifetime.svg

 Each new task is registered in the system by a call to :py:meth:`karton.Producer.send_task` and starts its life in the **unrouted task queue** with a ``TaskState.Declared`` state.

-``Karton.tasks`` is **the** queue where all task data will be stored, other queues will be always only holding a reference to a record from this place.
+All actual task data is stored in the ``Karton.task`` namespace and all other (routed and unrouted) queues will be always only holding a reference to a record from this place.

-The main broker - ``Karton.System`` constantly looks over this queue and keeps the tasks running as well as clears up leftover unneeded data.
+The main broker - ``karton.System`` constantly looks over the unrouted (``karton.tasks``) queue and keeps the tasks running as well as clears up leftover unneeded data.

 Because task headers can be accepted by more than one consumer the task has to be forked before it goes to the appropriate **consumer (routed) queues**.
 Based on **unrouted task**, ``Karton.System`` generates as many **routed tasks** as there are matching queues.
 These tasks are separate, independent instances, so they have different **uid** than original unrouted task.